andresjarami/FewShotLearningEMG/README.md

 # FewShotLearningEMG

-This repository describes the three experiments performed to the paper *A Multi-Source Domain Adaptation for Real-Time Hand Gesture Classification using EMGs* using [python 3.7](https://www.python.org/downloads/release/python-377/)
+This repository describes the three experiments performed to the paper *A Multi-Source Domain Adaptation for Real-Time Hand Gesture Classification using EMGs*.
+We implemented the experiments using [python 3.7](https://www.python.org/downloads/release/python-377/).

 ## Required libraries
 Numpy [https://numpy.org/install/](https://numpy.org/install/)